monsoonmaelstrom/book2/book2.md

 Alex nods.

 “After the pass, when I woke up, you were all gone.
 I found Davy unconscious and I was so weak I could barely get him onto my horse.
 Then to find out she’d taken Liam… I spent so much magic keeping us all alive during the pass that I was too weak to do anything about any of it for that first day.
 I couldn’t do *anything*.
 It made me really realize for maybe the first time what being powerless would be like.
-And I think I’d like that even less,” I admit.
+I think I’d like that even less,” I admit.
 “And that realization scares me, because I always thought all this power was something I could do without.
 Something I would willingly give up if I could.
 But now, having felt that, I don’t know if I would actually *be* willing to give up any of it.

 “And I really don’t like knowing that about myself.
 It makes me feel more like her, and less like I can trust myself at all.
 Then when you factor in the fact that I already risked Liam’s life on the guess that she wouldn’t kill him when we all left, and the fact that I’m willing to do it again now…” I trail off.

-Even though it’s something I realized a while ago, and have been thinking about a lot, saying it out loud to another person makes me feel vulnerable, like I’m showing off the parts of myself that there’s something wrong with.
+Even though it’s something I realized a while ago, and have been thinking about a lot, saying it out loud to another person—even Alex who’s not that different from me—makes me feel vulnerable, like I’m showing off the parts of myself that there’s something wrong with.

 “It sounds like this is a conversation you should be having with Liam and not me,” Alex tells me.
 “But I think that’s just who you are.
 Who you’ve always been.
 You take chances, Hazel.
 It’s like you said yourself, you’re full of hubris.
 Although, I’m not really sure you can call it hubris if you’re always making good on it,” he says before walking away.